cloudwego/cloudwego.github.io/content/en/blog/news/Kitex_Proxyless_OpenTelemetry/index.md

 Traffic routing is one of the core capabilities in service governance and one of the scenarios that Kitex Proxyless supports in the first place.

-The approach of Kitex implementing traffic routing base on xDS is as follows:
+The approach of [Kitex][Kitex] implementing traffic routing base on xDS is as follows:

 ![image](/img/blog/Kitex_Proxyless/2.png)